WEBDEVPRKel6/K6-Timer-Javascript-VUE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a mini project as an assignment for the Web Development course.
-In this project, we are making a stopwatch for calculating the time that students need to do their tasks.
+In this project, we are making a Front End for stopwatch application that can be used to calculate the time that students need to do their tasks.
 This stopwatch has some features, those are:

 * Adding a new stopwatch for the new task.
+* Adding a name to each stopwatch.
 * Deleting stopwatch.
-* Adding a name to each stopwatch.
+* Reset all stopwatch.
 * Running in background.
 The stopwatch will still run even if you close the tab.

 This project still needs some improvements and we are still working on it.
 We accept constructive criticism and suggestions to improve the quality of the stopwatch that we make.